icon icon icon icon icon icon icon

 CARE began working in Afghanistan in 1961 and has had continuous operations in the country since 1989.
 CARE leverages its decades of experience working in complex humanitarian settings and negotiating humanitarian access to continue responding to needs in Afghanistan.
 CARE’s programs in Afghanistan focus on women’s social and economic empowerment, health care, livelihood assistance and providing vulnerable households with cash assistance, winter kits and essential food items.

-About the Crisis in Afghanistan
+About the crisis in Afghanistan

 The security situation in Afghanistan continued to deteriorate in August 2021 when the country experienced a change in power and many feared that hard-won development gains, particularly for women and girls, would disappear.